Hyphaeic/HPL/README.md

 **What if a court strikes down Section 4?**

-The entire license is void.
-This prevents the "restrictions are unenforceable so I get Apache 2.0" attack.
+The intent is that the entire license is void.
+This is designed to prevent the "restrictions are unenforceable so I get Apache 2.0" attack.

 **Can I set the commercial royalty higher than $10k/month?**

 Yes.
 Specify the amount in your NOTICE file.
 Foundational projects might set $100k, $500k, or even $1M/month.
-The amount must be defensible as reasonable commercial value.
+The amount should be defensible as reasonable commercial value.

 **Is this enforceable?**

-Some provisions may face challenges.
-The primary function is signaling: compliance teams will flag this as high-risk regardless of ultimate enforceability.
+Honestly?
+Some provisions may face challenges, and we won't know until it's tested.
+The primary function is signaling: compliance teams should flag this as high-risk regardless of ultimate enforceability.
 And if they ignore the flag?
 They've walked into a trap with audit consent, fee shifting, and retroactive royalties.
+Whether that trap holds up in court is the experiment.

 ---